AutoMapper/AutoMapper/ISSUE_TEMPLATE.md

 <!-- For feature requests, just clear out the below -->

 Try to provide [a minimal, complete, and verifiable example](https://stackoverflow.com/help/mcve), preferably a [gist](https://gist.github.com/lbargaoanu/9c7233441c3a3413cc2b9b9ebb5964a9) that we can execute and see fail.
+[Here](https://gist.github.com/lbargaoanu/0cbc531306223f7ffc5468becf2642d6) is an example for ProjectTo.

 ### Source/destination types